ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 ![](https://www.bluecatreports.com/blog/trello-to-do-list/best-board-ever.png)

-However, as you get more productive it's better to enhance each column by breaking each into multiple columns.
+I enhance column by splitting it into multiple columns.
+But this I only do when the number of cards increase. **If the number of cards are less, I'll again switch back to less number of columns**.

 ### **Enhancing the "To Do" Column**